chadwickbureau/chadwickbureau.github.io/doc/historical.md

 published averages and in newspaper accounts.
-To link up each person's baseball career, and to fill in additional identifying and biographical details, we have developed a structured approach for establishing identification based on principles from records linkage, to develop the person identifications in the Chadwick Register.
+To link up each person's baseball career, and to fill in additional identifying and biographical details, we have developed a structured approach for establishing identification based on principles from records linkage.

-The backbone of our identification strategy is to link among several of the most comprehensive collections of information on people:
+The output of our work forms the [Chadwick Register](https://github.com/chadwickbureau/register), the most comprehensive collection of identifications of baseball people.

+An entry in the Register is a collection (or "cluster") of references to records and mentions of people in source data, linked together by matching on information in the respective sources.
+As we are able to link more and more source records into clusters, we increase the amount of information we can present about people, as well as our confidence in the likely accuracy of that information.

+There is an enormous amount of historical material available, including published material and official documents - far more than there's the capacity to capture and link.
+We therefore have developed a strategy which maximises the rate at which we can incorporate new information efficiently, largely by working systematically through certain types of source material.
+These include:

 * The _Sporting News_ contract cards, available on the LA84 Foundation's website,
   contain useful data on players and other personnel active from about 1920 to 1980,